Milestone-Proposal:Development of the Field Programmable Gate Array

 What is the historical significance of the work (its technological, scientific, or social importance)?
 If personal names are included in citation, include detailed support at the end of this section preceded by "Justification for Inclusion of Name(s)". (see section 6 of Milestone Guidelines)

-FPGAs gave access to leading-edge semiconductor technology for vastly more designers than ASIC technology could provide.
-The ASIC design process was long and complex, requiring expertise from process technology to systems design, packaging, and test program development.
-ASIC vendors could not provide sufficient assistance for a large number of customers.
-As such, small customers were turned away.
+FPGAs gave access to leading-edge semiconductor technology for vastly more designers than ASIC (Application-Specific Integrated Circuit) technology could provide.
+The ASIC design process was long and complex, requiring expertise from process technology, systems design, packaging, and test program development.
+As ASIC vendors could not provide sufficient assistance for a large number of customers, small customers were often turned away.

-Because of their immediate availability and flexibility, FPGAs were the implementation of choice for emerging standards and computation.
-FPGAs accelerated development of a broad range of applications, including ASIC emulation, network routers, PCI and other interface standards, and AI/ML algorithms.
+As such, because of their immediate availability and flexibility, FPGAs became the implementation of choice for emerging standards and computation, and they quickly began to alter the economic model of the semiconductor industry.
+They accelerated development of a broad range of applications, including ASIC emulation, network routers, PCI and other interface standards, and AI/ML algorithms.

-Even with modern EDA software, large semiconductor devices are difficult to design, requiring a broad range of skills from system design, logic design, circuit design, transistor-level modeling, test program generation, package design, and signal integrity.
-By providing a pre-manufactured device, FPGAs eliminated whole classes of problems for their users, facilitating the deployment of custom silicon in a broad range of applications.
+Even with sophisticated Electronic Design Automation (EDA) software, large semiconductor devices are difficult to design as they require a broad range of skills in system design, logic design, circuit design, transistor-level modeling, test program generation, package design, and signal integrity.
+By providing a pre-manufactured device, FPGAs eliminated whole classes of problems for their users, and thus facilitated the deployment of custom silicon in a broad range of applications.

-Simultaneously with FPGA device definition and product development, FPGA companies pioneered the “fabless” semiconductor company, thereby eschewing construction of a semiconductor manufacturing facility and instead enlisting semiconductor manufacturers to become “foundries” to build the FPGA device.
-Both models - the “fabless” semiconductor company and the “foundry” - became common, and they were non-existent before the FPGA.
+Simultaneously with FPGA device definition and product development, FPGA companies pioneered the “fabless” semiconductor company, thereby avoiding the enormous capital investment required to construct a semiconductor manufacturing facility.
+Instead, they enlisted semiconductor manufacturers to become “foundries” to build the FPGA device.
+Both models – the “fabless” semiconductor company and the manufacturing "foundry" – eventually became commonplace, and both were non-existent before the FPGA's invention.

 What obstacles (technical, political, geographic) needed to be overcome?